BabylonJS/Documentation/content/How_To/animation/advanced_animations.md

   return FunnyEase;
 })(BABYLON.EasingFunction);
 ```
-You will find a complete demonstration of the easing functions behaviors, in the playground : [**Easing function playground**](https://www.babylonjs-playground.com/#8ZNVGR)
+You will find a complete demonstration of the easing functions behaviors, in this playground: <Playground id="#8ZNVGR" title="Easing Behavior Examples" description="Examples of the easing functions available." image="/img/playgroundsAndNMEs/divingDeeperAdvancedAnimation4.jpg"/>

-# Attach events to animations
+## Attach events to animations

 From Babylon.js version 2.3, you can attach [animation events](/api/classes/babylon.animationevent) to specific frames on an animation.